 I like to keep my desktop pretty clean, so I hide the dock by default and never save anything to the desktop itself; not even drives are allowed on my desktop.
 I also only keep the apps are currently running in the dock and hide the indicator for running apps (that dot underneath each app), because if it's in the dock it's running.
 Here's a screenshot where I've deliberately moved my pointer down so the dock is shown.

-In my dotfiles repo you'll find my custom macOS settings.
+In my dotfiles repo you'll find some of my custom macOS settings.

 -